MLD Prophet Backpack – Review

 - Pack it well with the heavier items balanced near the top

-- Use packing compartments like PODS from Hyperlite.
+- Use packing compartments pods from Hyperlite.
 These make a big difference.
 I’ll note that MLD also carries PODS now.
 I just have not used them.

-There are several factors that drop my weight into the ultralight range.
+Several factors drop my weight into the ultralight range.